No expiration date

 -

-Cappelle MediceeMedici Chapels The New Sacristy, in the left transept of the church, and the so-called Chapel of the Princes behind it, form the Medici Chapels, a real mausoleum of the ruling family.
+Cappelle MediceeMedici Chapels: The New Sacristy, located in the left transept of the church, and the so-called Chapel of the Princes behind it, together form the Medici Chapels—a true mausoleum of the ruling Medici family.

-- Basilica and Piazza Santa Maria Novella it is one of the first great basilicas Florentine and mother church of the powerful Dominican order established in this place as early as two hundred with a large convent.
-The square in front welcomed the numerous faithful recalled by the sermons by the friars and was enlarged several times to become one of the largest squares in the city. (pass by)
+- Basilica and Piazza of Santa Maria Novella: One of the first major Florentine basilicas, Santa Maria Novella served as the mother church of the powerful Dominican order, which settled here as early as the 1200s with a large convent.
+The square in front welcomed numerous worshippers drawn by the friars’ sermons and was expanded several times, eventually becoming one of the largest squares in the city. (pass by)

 -